curiosfox/Trackman_project/README.md

 - **Data Acquisition** uses multiple **threads** to fetch multiple stock symbols concurrently.
 - **Data Processing** uses a `ThreadPoolExecutor` to process items in parallel, adjusting `max_workers` to handle different workloads.
-- **Data Storage** currently runs synchronously.
-If needed, it can be adapted to asynchronous I/O or a thread pool for more complex storage operations.
+- **Data Storage** currently runs synchronously. as i couldn't run my docker demon to run it in a container env.

 ## Data Flow